I-MH/cv/README.md

 ## 👨‍🔬 Research Interest

-- My primary research interests lie in:
+- My primary research interests lie in developing novel statistical methodologies for analyzing:
-  - (nonstationary) functional time series, and
+  -  large-scale and complex time series data, and
-  - (nonstationary) spatio-temporal  datasets.
+  -  spatio-temporal data.

-- I have developed novel methodologies for large-scale and complex data by assuming that data are continuous functions.
-This approach allows analyzing data from different sources as well.
-Some examples of my research are related to the robust estimator on functional autoregressive model, modelling nonstationary functional time series, and modelling nonstationary spatio-temporal datasets.  <br>
+- I am highly motivated by real world problems such as data from  Environment, Energy, Health, and Engineering. <br>
+- I am excited  about  functional data analysis (FDA) approach, which I find very promising and flexible in modeling this type of data.
+FDA assumes that data are in the form of continuous functions and can overcome several challenges faced in real applications.
+Some topics I am interested in include:
+  -  modeling, hypothesis testing,
+  -  forecasting,
+  -  classification, and
+  -  efficient estimation.  <br>

 - I am currently developing novel methodologies for healthcare technologies for 2050 @ [QUEST](https://healthcare-quest.com).
 QUEST is a EPSRC funded project joint with colleagues at the University of Glasgow. <br>

-- I am also interested in environmental data science.

 ## Employment